Katacc/Social-media-helper/readme.md

 ## NOTE!
 - For the random mood to properly work, there shouldn't be any empty mood folders.
 The program might crash otherwise!
+- If the program hangs or crashesa fter randomize mood, that means that there isnt any pictures to work with.
+Close the window and add pictures before trying again!!

 ## Prequisites: